NUKnightLab/LoRaHarvest/README.md

 In this scenario, consider abstracting any of the logical aspects of the code, (e.g. the interpolation of config strings into typed values) from the SD card specific aspects of the code (e.g. read & write functions).
-The former would be tested with common tests, while the latter, which depnds on an actual SD card reader, would be tested in the embedded tests.
+The former would be tested with common tests, while the latter, which depends on an actual SD card reader, would be tested in the embedded tests.

 ## print and println